hitchtest/hitch/docs/faq/why_is_my_test_downloading_and_compiling_software.rst

 Why is my test downloading and compiling software?
 --------------------------------------------------

-Hitch often downloads and compiles the software it uses to run your test with on the first test run.
+Hitch usually downloads and compiles the software (e.g. python/postgres) it uses to run your test with on the first test run.

-Often this is software you already have installed on your machine.
+Often this is software you may already have installed on your machine.

-This is slow, and yes, slow is annoying.
-However, it can run unattended and the second test run will be much faster, so

-for two main reasons - 1) it allows you to specify the version of software you are testing with in your test, 2) it allows you to test your code with multiple versions of software.
-For example, you can easily write tests with hitch that test your code using python 2.6 and python 3.3 even if your system comes with python 2.7 by default.

-Specifying the version of software is also an important means of reducing integration test brittleness.
-Tests run on different machines (and even different OSes) can largely be relied upon to fail or pass together.
-It also somewhat prevents system software upgrades from breaking your tests.
+This is done to:

+* Maintain :doc:`/glossary/package_isolation`.
+* Cut down on :doc:`/glossary/brittle_tests`.
+* Allow a greater level of :doc:`/glossary/test_realism`.

+Examples of where this helps (with python):

+* Upgrading your system will not cause behavior changes in your tests because the version of python has changed.
-Lastly, specifying the version means that you can test with the exact versions of software that you use in production, thus keeping your tests as realistic as possible.
+* You can develop and test against the exact same version of python that you use on production.
+* You can tweak the version in your tests before running a full test run to give confidence that upgrading your version of python in production will not cause bugs.
+* You can trivially test your code against *multiple* versions of python on the same test run (see :doc:`/howto/parameterize_test_cases`.).

+While it is inconvenient to download and compile software on the first test run, there is a substantial benefit to taking this appraoch.

 See also: